-Unless the special section provides otherwise, all units issued have the same configuration characteristics and no unit classes shall be formed.
-If the special section does provide for the formation of unit classes, all issued units of a specific unit class shall have the same configuration characteristics.
+Unless the "Special section" provides otherwise, all units issued have the same configuration characteristics and no unit classes shall be formed.
+If the "Special section" does provide for the formation of unit classes, all issued units of a specific unit class shall have the same configuration characteristics.
 Additional unit classes may be formed.
 The unit classes may especially differ with respect to the distribution policy, the initial sales charge, the redemption fee, the currency of the net asset value per unit, the management fee / all-in fee, the minimum investment or a combination of these features.

 It may be stipulated that units in certain unit classes of the fund may only be acquired and held by investors if these investors meet certain additional requirements.
-If applicable, these requirements are described in the "Units - Issue of units" section of the special section.
+Where applicable, these prerequisites are described in the section "Special section - Units - Issue of units."